leiter2121/GPT-and-Bard-bot/README.md

 1. Go to this site, and follow the instructions. https://medium.datadriveninvestor.com/access-google-bard-easily-with-python-package-bard-api-6de77b39cd04
 2. Insert the API Key into the test_fight.py script.

+## Setup Amazon AWS Account for Polly Spech

+Step 1: Go to the Amazon Polly Website
+Open your preferred web browser and navigate to the Amazon Polly website.
+You can visit the official website by entering the following URL into the browser's address bar: https://aws.amazon.com/polly/

+Step 2: Sign in to the AWS Management Console
+To create an Amazon Polly account, you need to sign in to the AWS Management Console.
+If you already have an AWS account, enter your credentials (email address and password) and sign in.
+Otherwise, click on the "Create a new AWS account" button and follow the instructions to create a new account.

+Step 3: Access the Amazon Polly Service
+Once you have successfully signed in to the AWS Management Console, search for "Polly" in the search bar at the top of the page.
+Click on the "Amazon Polly" result to access the Polly service.

+Step 4: Create a New Amazon Polly Account
+On the Amazon Polly console, click on the "Get started with Amazon Polly" button or the "Try Amazon Polly Free" button to start the account creation process.

+Step 5: Configure Account Settings
+Follow the on-screen instructions to configure your Amazon Polly account.
+Provide the necessary details, such as your account name, contact information, and payment method.
+Review the terms and conditions, and click on the "Create Account and Continue" button.

+Step 6: Verify Your Identity
+As part of the account setup process, you may be required to verify your identity.
+This could involve providing additional information or entering a verification code sent to your registered email address or phone number.

+Step 7: Complete the Setup
+After verifying your identity, you'll need to review your account details and make any necessary changes.
+Once you're satisfied, click on the "Complete Account Setup" button to finalize the process.

+Step 8: Start Using Amazon Polly
+Congratulations!
+You have successfully created an Amazon Polly account.
+You can now start exploring the various features and capabilities of Amazon Polly.
+Refer to the official Amazon Polly documentation for more information on how to use the service and integrate it into your applications.

+Additional Notes:

+Amazon Polly offers a Free Tier that allows you to try the service with certain limitations.
+Make sure to review the Free Tier details and any associated costs on the Amazon Polly pricing page.
+Remember to secure your Amazon Polly credentials and access keys to prevent unauthorized access to your account.
+If you encounter any issues during the account setup process or while using Amazon Polly, refer to the official Amazon Polly documentation or contact Amazon Web Services support for assistance.
+Disclaimer:
+This README file is provided as a general guide for creating an Amazon Polly account.
+The process may vary or change over time, so it's always recommended to refer to the official documentation and AWS resources for the most up-to-date instructions.

 ## Setup

 1. Clone this repository or download the script directly.